aravind666/aravind666.github.io/_posts/software-development/2021-03-24-enforcing-final-in-java.md

 ---
 layout: post
-title:  "Enforce your final thoughts on Java final modifier"
+title:  "The Java final modifier, What is the right way to use it ?.
+How to enforce the right way? "
 category: "Software Development"
 author: "Aravind HU"
 description: "In Java, all methods and instance variables can be overridden by default.
-If you wish to declare that you want to no longer allow subclasses to override your variables or methods, you can declare them with <b>final</b> modifier"
+If you wish to declare that you want to no longer allow subclasses to override your variables or methods, you can declare them with the final modifier or final keyword.
+In this post, I  would like to share how you can enforce your team to use it in the right way via static analysis."
 keywords: "Final modifier, checkstyle final, Final keyword java, Java seal classes, prevent overriding methods and variables"
 ---